rrazumov-rrs/cyber-project/README.md

 Since the DVWA servers are using load balancing, the access to the servers will be through the load balancer's public IP address.
 Ssh only allowed to

+Since only **JUMP BOX** is allowed to have ssh connection to other machines on the network and the only one to have the publicly accessible ssh connection, this machine will be configured before moving to other machine configuration.
+Use the ssh public key as the user authentication method.

 [Ansible](https://github.com/rrazumov-rrs/cyber-project/tree/main/ANSIBLE) configuration files:
 - _[ansible config file](https://github.com/rrazumov-rrs/cyber-project/blob/main/ANSIBLE/ansible.cfg)_